Health & Safety

 Bryant Health Services is prepared to welcome students back to campus, but things are going to look different.
 Here are some of the details:

-- The University is transforming the former Townhouse Community Center into a new Health Services’ Sick Clinic.
-This is a stand-alone building with its own point of entry.
+- The University has transformed the former Townhouse Community Center into a new Health Services’ Sick Clinic.
+This is a stand-alone building with its own point of entry and negative airflow exam rooms.
 All students who are ill and require physical examinations and/or testing for COVID-19, strep, or flu will be seen in this space.
 There will be no waiting rooms and appointments will be staggered.

 To mitigate the risk of transmission of the corona virus through mechanical systems, Bryant will follow and implement applicable recommendations for managing HVAC systems prepared by the CDC, the RI Department of Health, and the American Society of Heating and Ventilating Engineers (ASHRAE).